FlyGoat/RyzenAdj/README.md

 ### Windows

-It can be built by Visual Studio automaticly.
+It can be built by Visual Studio automaticaly.
 However, as for now, MingW can't be used to compile for some reason.

 Required dll is included in ./prebuilt of source tree.
 Please put the dll